Fire Officer 1 Series

-- The course is designed to familiarize students with the kind of problem and issues they will face, and be expected to manage, as a first level Florida Fire Officer.
+- The course is designed to familiarize students with the kind of problems and issues they will face and be expected to manage as a first-level Florida Fire Officer.

 - The course also analyzes effective leadership types as required by the Fire Service with a focus on roles and attitudes essential in high-stress situations.

 - FFP1810 / BFST1810 / ATPC1810 Tactics and Strategies 1